KlaraElmegaard/SocialGraphs_HP/index.markdown

 | 4: | Sirius Black | 185 | | 4: | Tom Riddle| 124 |
 | 5: | Severus Snape | 177 | | 5: | Hermione Granger | 115 |

 We see that the character most other characters link to is Harry Potter (surprise).
-Number two to five is also big characters in the Harry Potter Universe.
-It is noticable that Harry Potter (nr.
-1) is linked to more than twice as mush as Hermione Grander (nr.
+Number two to five are also big characters in the Harry Potter universe.
+It is noticeable that Harry Potter (nr.
+1) is linked to more than twice as much as Hermione Granger (nr.
 2).
-Imagine that you didn't have prior knowledge about the Universe.
-Then this would tell you that Harry Potter indead is the main chracter.
-We see that ALbus Dumbledore is the character that links to most other characters, closely followed by Harry Potter.
-Next we see Ronald weasley and Tom Riddle did not appear in top five for the in-degree distribution.
-There could be a correlation between the number of outgoing links and the length of a character's wiki-page.
+Imagine that you didn't have prior knowledge about the universe.
+Then this would tell you that Harry Potter indeed is the main character.
+We see that Albus Dumbledore is the character who links to most other characters, closely followed by Harry Potter.
+Next we see that Ronald Weasley and Tom Riddle did not appear in top five for the in-degree distribution.
+All of this implies that there might be a correlation between the number of outgoing links and the length of a character's wiki page.

-To get a better overview, we plot the degree distribution.
-First in two histograms below.
-Here we see that most characters has an indegree of 0, meaning that no characters link to their page.
-This makes sense as we have included a lot of very small (to most unknown) character.
-We also see that very few characters has a high number of ingoing links - so few you almost can see them on the plot.
-If we consider the out-degree distribution, we again see many characters woth a small number of outgoing links and few characters with a high number of outgoing links.
-Here we again conclude that less importent characters have few outgoing links - probabaly due to their wiki-page being very short and them not having very much interaction with other characters.
+To get a better overview, we plot the degree distribution in the two histograms below.
+Here we see that most characters have an in-degree of 0, meaning that no characters link to their page.
+This makes sense, as we have included a lot of very small (and unknown) characters.
+We also see that very few characters have a high number of in-going links - so few you almost can't see them on the plot.
+If we consider the out-degree distribution, we again see many characters with a small number of outgoing links and few characters with a high number of outgoing links.
+Here we again conclude that less important characters have few outgoing links - probably due to their wiki page being very short and them not having very much interaction with the other characters.

 <img src="images/histindegree.png" alt="hi" class="inline"/>
 <img src="images/histoutdegree.png" alt="hi" class="inline"/>

-If we next consider the counts from the above histograms on a log-log scale, we a able to identify that both the in- and the out degree distribution resembles that of a scale free network more than that of a random network.
+Next, we consider the counts from the histograms above on a log-log scale.
+We are able to identify that both the in- and the out degree distribution resemble that of a scale free network more than that of a random network.
 To get a more thorough and technical explanation of this, please visit the explainer notebook (link in the bottom).

 <img src="images/llinoutdegree.png" alt="hi" class="inline"/>

-## Is their a seperation of the houses or maybe the blood-types in our network?
+## Is there a separation into houses or maybe blood status in our network?
 *“Not Slytherin, eh?” said the small voice.
 “Are you sure?
 You could be great, you know, it’s all here in your head, and Slytherin will help you on the way to greatness, no doubt about that — no?
 Well, if you’re sure — better be GRYFFINDOR!” - Harry Potter and the sorting hat*

-So now that we have a better understandig of out netowrk, we will begin to look for patterns in the network.
+So now that we have a better understanding of out network, we will begin to look for patterns in the network.

+XXXXXXXXXXX
-On Hogwards, the school is seperated into four houses: Griffendor, Hufflepuff, Rawenclaw and Slytherin.
-In the books and films, it is obvious that which house you end up in says a lot about who you befrind and spend a lot of time with.
-The seperation between Griffendor and SLytherin and especially pronount - Griffendor being the 'good' house and Slytherin the 'evil'.
+On Hogwarts, the school is separated into four houses: Gryffindor, Hufflepuff, Rawenclaw and Slytherin.
+In the books and films, it is obvious that which house you end up in says a lot about who you befriend and spend a lot of time with.
+The separation between Griffendor and SLytherin and especially pronount - Griffendor being the 'good' house and Slytherin the 'evil'.
 It is therefore interesten to see if this separation is present in the network as well.
 To investigate this, we will consider the number of links within each house and compare this to the number of links between the houses.
 If we see more links within the houses than between teh house, we can argue for a sepearation between the houses, i.e. character's wiki pages is more connected (link more) to characters from the same house than chracters from different houses.

-In the Harry Potter books/movies, Voldemort (the evil guy) is out to kill all muggle-borns (wizards with non-magic parrent) - also known as mudbloods!
-Thus the books exploit the seperation of pure-blood, half-bood, muggle-born and of cause non-magic people.
-It is therefore interesting to see this distinguishing in the network.
+In the Harry Potter books/movies, Voldemort (the evil guy) is out to kill all muggle-borns (wizards with non-magic parents) - also known as mudbloods!
+Thus the books exploit the separation of pure-bloods, half-bloods, muggle-borns and of course non-magic people.
+It is therefore interesting to see if these distinctions appear in the network.

-We create one subgraph consisting only of characters from the four houses and one consisting only of characters from the above four blood-types.
-Below the number of nodes from each house and each blood type is shown.
+We create one subgraph consisting only of characters from the four houses and one consisting only of characters from the four types of blood status.
+Below, the number of nodes from each house and each blood status is shown.

 | Number of characters in | | | Number of characters in | |
 | ----------------------- | ---- | | ----------------------- | ---- |